Hiddendoom45/StaticMangaReader/README.md

 #### --jsdir

-Specifies the location to put the javascript file relative to the main directory.
+Specifies the location to put the javascript file.
+Paths are relative to the main directory

 i.e. to place the javascript file within a resources folder that is located within the parent of the chapter folder